 Click on the Photo to enter the Gallery

-Eddie Franklin has a degree in engineering.
-He once worked at Xerox Park.
+Eddie Franklin after I asked him to dance.
+He says he has a degree in engineering and once worked at Xerox Park.

 I'm not saying all of the families of these addicts were dysfunctional.
 If you were a poor, black, working mother in West Oakland and your kid didn't do well in school it was hard to keep him or her off the street.
 Maybe you had three kids who turned out well and just one who couldn't make it.
 And maybe that one kid did hold a job for awhile, but something made them give up and fall for hard drugs.
 Maybe you got your son into the military and helped raise your daughter's baby.
 Maybe you prayed for your children as hard as you could — and still ended up having to kick them out of the house.

 I HAVE NO SOLUTION TO THE CITY'S PROBLEM with these folks, and I sympathize with the neighbors who want them to leave.
 A lot of the addicts are mentally ill and most think nothing of petty theft.
 I felt completely safe for the first three years I was on Filbert Street but in the last two months I have been mugged twice, my camera ripped off my neck.
 I worry now that because everyone knows how much my cameras are worth I may not be able to return unless I hire some kind of bodyguard.
 Still, my interviews remind me that there is not that much difference between them and me.
 When I ask anyone on Filbert Street what is the most important thing in their life, they say, like I do, their families: their children and grandchildren.
 And all have someone who still loves and prays for them and will take them in if they get off drugs.
 We know that childhood trauma makes a brain more susceptible to drugs so, there may not be much hope.
 Most have gotten off drugs in jail or prison and gone right back to the street.
 A few have stayed off drugs for years until a terrible loss brought them back.